erincr/bayesian-optimization/README.md

 This black-box function takes values of hyperparameters as inputs, and returns a performance metric.
 The performance metric can be anything (f1-score, AUC-ROC, accuracy, etc.), and it can take into account penalties for undesirable features (training time, evaluation time, memory use, etc).

 ## Code Examples
-- `Examples/Affairs.ipynb` shows how to use hyperopt with a tree of parzen estimators for hyperparameter tuning, and for model selection.
+- `Examples/Hyperopt_Predict_Affairs.ipynb` shows how to use hyperopt with a tree of parzen estimators for hyperparameter tuning, and for model selection.
+- `Examples/Scikit-optimize_Predict_Affairs.ipynb` shows how to use scikit-optimize with Gaussian processes and trees for hyperparameter tuning (using expected improvement).

 ## References
 ### Papers